Gratitude

 So the comic strip became validation of a sort.
 And as it yellows, I am more and more grateful.
 Which is prayer enough.

-2 responses to “Gratitude”
+2 Replies to “Gratitude”